Spider Bite Piercings – Ultimate Guide With Images

 If you’ve ever had your belly button pierced, you may be used to a long healing period because that can take up to a year to fully heal.

-You’ll be happy to know a spider bites piercing heals much more quickly than that.
-Unless you have complications, it should be healed in one to three months.
+You’ll be happy to know a lip piercings heals much more quickly than that.
+Unless you have complications, your spider bites piercing should be healed in one to three months.

 During that healing time though, you need to remember to keep your piercing in.
 Don’t change the jewelry until after it has fully healed, and do yourself a favor and stay away from public pools.